DulanjaliSenarathna/qTaskTracker/README.md

 # QTaskTracker

-QTaskTracker is a application to tracking tasks in our day-to-day life, providing creating task and measure the time taken for each tasks
+QTaskTracker is a application to tracking tasks in our day-to-day life, providing creating task and measure the time taken for each tasks.

+# Created by Kandabada Senarathna , University Of Plymouth #